nmelehan/docs/docs/platform/how-to-upgrade-your-linode-to-the-newest-plans/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Use the Linode Manager to check if your Linodes have any pending free upgrades and then take those upgrades.'
+description: 'Use the Linode Manager to check if your Linodes have any pending free upgrades and then initiate those upgrades.'
 keywords: ["Linode Manager", "upgrade", "pending upgrades", "free upgrades"]
 license: '[CC BY-ND 4.0](http://creativecommons.org/licenses/by-nd/4.0/)'
 modified: 2019-01-02